Guide to 3D Printing Materials: Types, Applications, and Properties

 Example: A form prototype of a soup ladle for ergonomic testing.
 No functional performance requirements needed besides surface finish.

-SLA: Standard Resins, Clear Resin (transparent part), Draft Resin (fast printing)
+SLA: Standard Resins, Clear Resin (transparent parts), Draft Resin (fast printing)

 Example: A housing for electronic components to protect against sudden impact.
 Performance requirements include ability to absorb impact, housing needs to snap together and hold its shape.